Saint Barthélemy Country Summary

 Economy

-Saint Barthélemy's economy is predominantly fueled by tourism and duty-free retail, positioning it as a high-income French Caribbean territory.
-With a nominal GDP estimated at 367 million euros in 2014 and a high GDP per capita of 38,994 euros, the island attracts around 200,000 visitors annually, significantly contributing to its luxury commerce and real estate market.
+Saint Barthélemy has a high-income economy primarily driven by tourism and duty-free luxury commerce, with a nominal GDP estimated at 367 million euros in 2014 and a per capita GDP of approximately 38,994 euros, one of the highest in the Caribbean.
+The island is heavily import-dependent for essential goods and attracts around 200,000 visitors annually, which supports a robust real estate market focused on luxury accommodations.

 Buy Full Saint Barthélemy Report